ArnoldSmith86/virtualtabletop/README.md

 4. Do `cd virtualtabletop` to get into the project directory git created.
 5. Do `npm install` so Node.js downloads all the dependencies of the project.

+If you use "GitHub Desktop" you should follow these steps:

+1. Install GitHub Desktop
+2. Follow steps to setup the program
+3. Go to Current repository -> Add -> Clone a repository and select this one or your fork.
+At the botton there should be a local path to where github will clone the repository.
+Get that.
+If you use the default one it should look like this: C:\Users\(your username)\Documents\GitHub
+4. Open cmd ( windows+R -> CMD -> enter) and enter 'cd (local path of your clone)'
+5. Enter `cd virtualtabletop` to get into the project directory git created.
+6. Do `npm install` so Node.js downloads all the dependencies of the project.

 ## Starting the server

 Now you can start the server by typing: